heiner/heiner.github.com/_drafts/random-samples.md

     Guide](https://google.github.io/styleguide/pyguide.html) says.
 One
     of the advantages of leaving Google is to be _free_.

-This is very decent if `k/N` is a small number but catastrophically slow when `k` is close to `N`.
-However, in the case `k/N >= 0.5` one can just choose to sample _rejected_ instead of _selected_ items and arrive at a decent solution overall.
+This is decent if `k/N` is a small number but catastrophically slow when `k` is close to `N`.
+However, in the case `k/N >= 0.5` one can choose to sample _rejected_ instead of _selected_ items and arrive at a decent solution overall.
 This way, the algorithm makes progress in each iteration with probability $$\ge 0.5$$, which means the chance of _not_ making progress after $$m$$ steps decays exponentially in $$m$$.
 Note though that the worst case time complexity is still unbounded ("$$O(\infty)$$").

-That's a decent solution, good enough for most practical applications -- but not good enough for a coding interview.
+That's good enough for most practical applications -- but not good enough for a coding interview.
 So let's say we are looking for a solution with deterministic complexity.

 ### Naive deletion